jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

     - When you assign the object:
         - The object must be of a type that supports the interface (?)

 You can change whether or not a type or interface is generic.
 It is a separate aspect of the symbol.
 Genericity of type doesn’t mean that it’s of type Object or something, because whenever a symbol has an object, it has a specific type: the type of the object.
 Whether a symbol has a generic type or interface or not can be set as runtime.
 Except when the type has been made constant on that part: always a generic interface or always an explicit interface, always a generic type or always an explicit type.
 Always an explicit type does not mean that the type is constant.
 The type just always needs to be assigned explicitly, but *can* vary.
 \>

 If a symbol already has a type line it has to have that type.
-If it doesn’t have a type line then it gets the type of the object it’s pointing at (not considering the interface problem below)
+If it doesn’t have a type line then it gets the type of the object it’s pointing at (not considering the interface problem below).

 #### Interface < >